alexhernandez/automation/README.md

 The `laravel-bootstrap` script will also automatically install Bower, Gulp, and Composer for you if you do not already have those dependencies.

+During the installation of the Node packages the script will prefer Yarn over NPM.

 Create a new Laravel project w/ `laravel new <project-name>` followed by `laravel-bootstrap`.
 The following can now be automatically added to your Laravel project.

 ```bash